-The audit committee monitors the company's financial reporting, which among other things involves monitoring the effectiveness of the company's internal control and risk management.
-Its work includes handling auditing topics and financial reports published by the company.
+The audit committee monitors the company's financial reporting, including monitoring the effectiveness of the company's internal control and risk management.
+The committee's work includes handling auditing topics and financial reports published by the company.
 The auditors attend the meetings of the audit committee to report on their scrutiny of H&M's annual report and financial statements, including the consolidated financial statements.

-The audit committee also reviews and monitors the impartiality and independence of the auditor, and regulates which assignments the accounting firm may conduct for H&M in addition to the audit.
+The audit committee reviews and monitors the impartiality and independence of the auditor and regulates which assignments the accounting firm may conduct for H&M in addition to the audit.
 The audit committee annually receives a written assurance of independence from the auditor stating which services the accounting firm has provided to H&M during the financial year in addition to the audit.
 The audit committee also assists the nomination committee with any proposals to the AGM concerning the election of auditors.

-The audit committee is made up of three board members, two of whom have expertise in accounting or auditing while the third has expertise in commercial law.
+The audit committee consists of three board members - two with expertise in accounting or auditing and the third with expertise in commercial law.
 All the members are independent of the company and its management.
-The majority of the members are also independent of the company's major shareholders.
+A majority of the members are also independent of the company's major shareholders.
 The audit committee is appointed annually by the board of directors at the statutory board meeting held in conjunction with the AGM.
-Since the statutory meeting held in conjunction with the 2021 AGM, the audit committee has consisted of chair Christian Sievert and members Anders Dahlvig and Erica Wiking Häger.
-The committee held four meetings at which minutes were taken during the 2021 financial year.
+Since the statutory meeting held in conjunction with the 2022 AGM, the audit committee has consisted of chair Christian Sievert and members Anders Dahlvig and Erica Wiking Häger.
+The committee held four meetings at which minutes were taken during the 2022 financial year.